-And they’re fine with you have no money in the account whatsoever.
+And they’re okay with you have no money in the account whatsoever.

 How do banks make money with zero balance salary accounts then?
-When a salary account is being opened for you, you are offered an account in specific set of banks which the company is affiliated with.
-The company owns a bank account in the banks offered as choices to you.
+When you open a salary account, your employer allows you to open an account in a specific bank.
+That’s because the company is affiliated with the bank, and has its bank account there.

 Depending on the arrangement with the company, the bank requires one of the two things:

-- The entire amount (total salaries of all employees)to be credited to the company’s bank account 7-12 days prior to the day of payout
+- The entire amount (total salaries of all employees)to be credited to the company’s bank account 7-12 days before the day of the payout

 - A percentage of the transaction as a commission

-If the money is credited 7-12 days prior, the bank just generated a few million dollars in float that they can earn interest on before paying out.
+If the money is credited 7-12 days prior, the bank just generated a few million dollars in a float that they can earn interest before paying out.

-Else, the commission that’s deducted will automatically be huge enough with the amount of money being transacted.
+Else, the commission deducted will automatically be huge enough with the amount of money transacted.

 The two common types of accounts available for bank customers are savings accounts and current accounts.
 Let’s understand the main differences between them.

 |Savings Account||Current Account|